 As someone who moved from Finale to Sibelius, I find the user interface in Sibelius to be much easier to manage.
 I can get my scores looking beautiful much quicker and more easily in Sibelius than in Finale.
 And from a composer's perspective, I find that Sibelius offers a rather intuitive interface which lends itself to composing directly into the software itself.

 I've been told by many Finale users that Sibelius offers far fewer customization options than Finale, and that there are some obscure features necessary for the workflow of a Broadway production which simply work much better in Finale.
 For the average user, this shouldn't be a deciding factor unless the user intends to use the software as a copyist or arranger on Broadway.

-Sibelius Music Notation Software
+Sibelius Music Notation Software is available from Amazon:

 Which Music Notation Software is Best for Me?

 It all depends.
 If you need a clean workflow which interfaces seamlessly with your DAW and you don't need to customize the look or layout of your score too much, you'll be perfectly fine using the scoring features of your DAW.
 If you're planning to do work on Broadway and/or you want to be able to tweak every little element of your score, you should definitely go with Finale.
 If you're in search of music notation software which delivers a beautiful looking score without too much fuss, Sibelius is your answer.